 Listed as one of the world's ten worst weeds, cogongrass is an invasive perennial grass.
 In Florida alone, it has spread to more than a million acres.
 Cogongrass usually invades open areas like golf courses, roadsides, pastures, and natural areas where it displaces native plant species.
+It costs millions each year to control in Florida¹.

 Floridians should recognize cogongrass in case it pops up on their own property.
 It grows in bunches that can reach six feet tall.
 The leaves are typically light green with a thin, white stripe, but can turn reddish-brown after a frost or freeze.
 In spring or summer, the plants produce fluffy white seed heads.